-Alaskan Malamute Puppy Guide: First Year Care
+Alaskan Malamute Puppy Guide

 First Week Home

-Bringing home a Alaskan Malamute puppy is exciting but requires preparation.
+Bringing home an Alaskan Malamute puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Alaskan Malamute puppy to reach full size between 12-24 months.

 Feeding Schedule